Go back to Insights >

 Migration Advisory and Deployment

 We help you to design, implement, and monitor an effective and tailor-made strategy for a smooth quantum security migration.
-We are technology-agnostic and will consider the best suitable countermeasure for your use case.
+We are technology-agnostic and will consider the best suitable solution for your use case.

 Secure IP

-We offer a vast portfolio of secure IP, which includes not only resistance against standard attacks, but also support of the latest quantum-resistant cryptographic algorithms and novel features.
+We offer a vast portfolio of secure IP, which includes resistance against side channel and fault attacks.
+It also support some of the proposed quantum-resistant cryptographic algorithms and mechanisms for updating them.

 Quantum-Secure Solutions for Cryptographic algorithms